miagiurgiu/WaveformGenerator/README.md

 ## Running Locally

+## Project Intentions/Storytime/Background
+This app was mainly designed as an alternative to the VEED Waveform Generator Tool.
+I enjoy making music-related YouTube videos and the dynamic waveform
 ---
 **For professional inquiries, networking, or architectural discussions, feel free to reach out via GitHub or LinkedIn.*